core-wg/coap-pubsub/draft-ietf-core-coap-pubsub.md

 A client can update a topic's configuration by submitting the updated topic representation in a POST request to the topic URI.
 However, the topic properties "topic-name", "topic-data", and "resource-type" are immutable post-creation, and any request attempting to change them will be deemed invalid by the broker.

-On success, the topic is overwritten and broker returns a 2.04 (Changed) response and the current full resource representation.
+On success, the topic is overwritten and the broker returns a 2.04 (Changed) response and the current full resource representation.
 The broker MAY choose not to overwrite topic properties that are not explicitly modified in the request.

 Similarly, decreasing "max-subscribers" will also cause that some subscribers get unsubscribed.
 Unsubscribed endpoints receive a final 4.04 (Not Found) response as per {{Section 3.2 of RFC7641}}.
 The specific queue management for unsubscribing is left for implementors.